vmware-archive/rbvmomi/README.md

 RbVmomi is a Ruby interface to the vSphere API.
 Like the Perl and Java SDKs, you can use it to manage ESX and vCenter servers.
-The current release supports the vSphere 6.5 API.
+The current release supports the vSphere 7.0 API.
 RbVmomi specific documentation is [online](http://rdoc.info/github/vmware/rbvmomi/master/frames) and is meant to be used alongside the official [documentation](http://pubs.vmware.com/vsphere-65/index.jsp#com.vmware.wssdk.apiref.doc/right-pane.html).

 ## Installation

     gem install rbvmomi

-### Support for older Ruby versions

-RbVmomi supports Ruby 1.8.7 and higher, but certain dependencies may need pinning to older versions to get a compatible set of gems.

-On Ruby 1.8.7:

-* use `nokogiri` 1.5.x (Gemfile: `gem 'nokogiri', '< 1.6'`)

-On both Ruby 1.9 and 1.8.7:

-* use `json` 1.x (Gemfile: `gem 'json', '< 2'`)

 ## Usage